-As of 2004, Washington State agencies (law enforcement agencies and jails) have received a copy of their compliance report and the compliance monitor's recommendations.
-Sending these reports via email to individual agencies - that describe the facility's compliance and discussing any problem areas, are viewed
+As of 2004, Washington State agencies (law enforcement agencies and jails) have received a copy of their

-3 The 2002 reauthorization of the JJDP Act allowed all states to receive the full award amount for FFY 2004.
+$^{^2}$ The 2002 reauthorization of the JJDP Act allowed all states to receive the full award amount for FFY 2004.
 Prior to 2004, states were penalized 25 percent for each core requirement.
 From FFY 05 through 2010, Washington's Formula Grant allocation was reduced by 20 percent per the JJDP Act of 2002.
 The state was also required to spend 50 percent of its remaining funds on efforts to achieve compliance (per the JJDP Act of 2002).

-as a useful tool for encouraging compliance.
+compliance report and the compliance monitor's recommendations.
+Sending these reports via email to individual agencies - that describe the facility's compliance and discussing any problem areas, are viewed as a useful tool for encouraging compliance.
 In 2008, laminated postcard-size resource cards were distributed by the OJJ and compliance monitors as a guide for law enforcement officers on holding juveniles in secure custody, including specific information on the definition of a status offender.
+These were updated in 2011 following the OJJDP change in the interpretation of MIP/MIC as a delinquent-type offense (not a status offense).